DinaZelikina/project_tastyspace/README.md

     cp example.env .env
     ```

+4. After that, you can run the backend server (inside the backend directory):
+    ```bash
+    flask run
+    ```

-4. If you need to run the backend tests, first install the test/dev dependencies:
+5. If you need to run the backend tests, first install the test/dev dependencies:
     ```bash
     pip install -r requirements-dev.txt
     pytest